Elections in Honduras

-Honduras National Congress has 128 members (diputados); they serve four-year terms.

-Honduras elects on national level a head of state - the president - and a legislature.
-The President of Honduras is elected for a four-year term by the people by a simple majority of valid votes (nulls and blanks excluded).
-The unicameral National Congress (Congreso Nacional) has 128 members (diputados), elected for four-year term by proportional representation to represent the country's various departments.
+Honduras holds elections for a head of state and a legislature.
+The country's head of state, the president, is elected by the people for a four-year term by a simple majority of valid votes (null and blank ballots excluded).
+All members of the National Congress (Congreso Nacional) are also elected by the people.
+The unicameral National Congress has 128 members (diputados), elected for four-year terms by proportional representation to represent the country's various departments.
 Honduras' presidential elections are held on the last Sunday of November of the election year.

-Honduras has a multi-party system, but used to have a two-party system, which means that there were two dominant political parties: the Liberal Party of Honduras (PLH) and the National Party of Honduras (PNH).
-Ahead of the 2013 general election various new parties emerged as contenders for power and influence.
+Honduras has a multi-party system.
+Historically, the political system functioned as a two-party system dominated by the Liberal Party of Honduras (PLH) and the National Party of Honduras (PNH).
+Ahead of the 2013 general election, several new parties emerged as contenders for political power and influence.

+Constitutional rules governing presidential re-election were altered after a 2015 ruling by the Supreme Court of Honduras.

 Primary elections of Honduras

-Primary elections in Honduras, are mechanisms by means of which the political parties of the country choose their presidential candidates, held during the third year in office of the current government.
-These primary elections are not compulsory, nor paid for by the state The electoral high court of Honduras regulates this process, and the National Register of the People is an organism of support that gives legitimacy to the electoral process.
+Primary elections in Honduras are mechanisms by which the political parties of the country choose their presidential candidates.
+They are held during the third year in office of the current government.
+These primary elections are not compulsory, nor paid for by the state.
+The electoral high court of Honduras regulates this process, and the National Register of the People is an organism of support that gives legitimacy to the electoral process.

 General elections of Honduras

-General elections in Honduras are held during the fourth year in office of the government, some months before finalising his mandate and a year after the primary elections that chose the presidential candidates of each political party.
-In them they renewed the headlines of the charges of popular election of the Republic of Honduras.
+General elections in Honduras are held during the fourth year in office of the government, some months before finalising the government's mandate and a year after the primary elections that chose the presidential candidates of each political party.
+In them they renew the holders of the offices of popular election of the Republic of Honduras.